-Do you talk to yourself?
-There is a whole segment of science and psychology that study the benefits of speaking to ourselves.
-We trust ourselves more than anyone else.
 There is a phrase I repeat when life gets hard and the path seems impossible.
-Be Still My Anxious Mind God Will Fight for You.
-During this 40-Day Fast we are learning how to Be Still and know that He is God.
+Be still my anxious mind, God will fight for you.
+During this 40-day fast, we are learning how to be still and know that He is God.
 The goal is to refocus our mind, heart, and soul on the Lord by giving God the first and best of our time.
-Today we will look at the first instance the phrase “Be Still” is mentioned in scripture.
+Today we will look at the first instance the phrase be still is mentioned in Scripture.

-Exodus 14:14 The Lord will fight for you while you [only need to] keep silent and remain calm (Be Still).”
+“The Lord will fight for you while you [only need to] keep silent and remain calm (Be Still).”
+(Exodus 14:14 AMP)

 The Israelites have just been released from slavery in Egypt.
-While they are camped at the Red Sea the Egyptian army attacks.
+While they are camped at the Red Sea, the Egyptian army attacks.
 The Israelites see what seems like an impossible situation.

 On one side they see a charging army, on the other side an immovable sea.
 These are real things to fear.
 Anxiety is a natural human result of such an impossible situation.

 What impossible situation are you facing today that has you anxious?

 As I read this text I am reminded of all the things I am anxious about.
 These are real problems in my life that seem impossible.

 - Instability in my husband’s work